 Folding pieces of paper and making airplanes out of it is serious business, not just child’s play.
-Were you aware that it dates back centuries and not only did the Wright Brothers study the aerodynamics of paper airplanes prior to perfecting the first powered flight of an airplane but people are still studying it today as it relates to space?
+Were you aware that it dates back centuries and not only did the Wright Brothers study the aerodynamics of paper airplanes before perfecting the first powered flight of an aircraft, but people are still studying it today as it relates to space?
 It is true!

-Orville and Wilbur Wright made history on December 17, 1903 when their first experiment with a heavier than air airplane built by them traveled 120 feet and was airborne for a total of 12 seconds.
-This took place in Kitty Hawk, North Carolina and for this historic flight Orville was the pilot while Wilbur watched from the ground.
+Orville and Wilbur Wright made history on December 17, 1903, when their first experiment with a heavier than air airplane built by them traveled 120 feet and was airborne for a total of 12 seconds.
+This history took place in Kitty Hawk, North Carolina and for this historic flight, Orville was the pilot while Wilbur watched from the ground.

 I still remember watching Neil Armstrong set foot on the moon back in 1969 while watching television as it was presented live.
 For those of you who may not have been around to witness that in person during the latter part of the 1960s, here is a video below showing that exciting event.

-Just think how times have changed since those dates with regard to flight and they continually change as mankind tries to explore the outer reaches of space.
+Just think how times have changed since those early dates regarding flight and they continually improve as humanity tries to explore the outer reaches of space.